alexandertrefz/essence/packages/website/optimisations.md

   `@::add(other::negate())` — is one allocation where it was two, and no call on the path that is taken.
 - **NonZeroInteger**: `multiply`, and only where both operands are exactly `Integer`.
+This is where a written receiver's product goes — `2::multiply(with 3)` proves both operands away — as well as a receiver a branch narrowed.
 A checked refinement is erased before the first pass runs, so such a call holds two ordinary Integers, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
 Same operator, same operands, same answer: the evidence was spent while compiling and there is nothing left of it to run.
 The Namespace declares three more entries, and each is left as the call it is.
 Two of them scale an Algebraic or